tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Preliminary assessment

 All session editors will receive an email announcing the submission of an abstract to their session (=collection in ARPHA).
-The session coordinator (see above) will make sure that all abstracts undergo preliminary assessment for the suitability of the abstract for publication and presentation at the conference and once a consensus is reached, will flag it accordingly in ARPHA and record the flag in the abstract tracking spreadsheet by 15 July 2023 deadline*.
+The session coordinator (see above) will make sure that all abstracts undergo preliminary assessment for the suitability of the abstract for publication and presentation at the conference and once a consensus is reached, will **_flag_** it accordingly in ARPHA and record the flag in the abstract tracking spreadsheet by **15 July 2023 deadline**.

-_**The preliminary assessment is not a review**, and there is no required feedback to be submitted to the author yet and the abstract and no one should use the Send Feedback button._
+_**The preliminary assessment is not a review**, and there is no required feedback to be submitted to the author yet.
+DO NOT use the Send Feedback button during or at the completion of this assessment._

 ![ARPHA Preliminary Assessment](https://static.tdwg.org/images/journal/arpha-prelim-assessment.png "ARPHA Preliminary Assessment Flowchart")